 Question: Do you have a favorable or an unfavorable opinion of the following people or haven’t you heard enough yet to have an opinion?

-Following the July 13 assassination attempt and the Republican National Convention in Milwaukee July 15-18, favorability toward Trump rose to 45%, with 53% unfavorable and 1% without an opinion.
-In May, 41% viewed Trump favorably and 58% unfavorably, with 1% lacking an opinion.
+In October, Trump is seen favorably by 44% and unfavorably by 55%, while 1% are without an opinion.
+In July, his favorability was 45% and unfavorability 53%, with 1% lacking an opinion.
 The full trend for Trump favorability since 2021 is shown in Table 2.
-Trump’s net favorability hit a low point in January 2022 but has improved notably in 2023 and 2024.
-His July net favorability is his best rating since November 2021.
+Trump’s net favorability hit a low point in January 2022 at -37 but has improved steadily in 2023 and 2024.

 Table 2: Trump favorability trend